DrSnowbird/rest-dev-vnc-docker/README.md

 The idea is to use Docker with VNC/noVNC to aggregate all the needed and related Developments tools/IDEs within a single Docker as an agile way to stand up specific collections of tools quick within a Container quick computing needs, e.g.,
 * REST Development (this GIT) to cover end-to-end needs from JSON/XML, REST connection, Swagger, Mongodb, Test, etc.
 * NLP/Semantic Development (coming soon)
-* ... and more per your imaginations or needs in your business application domains, e.g, bio-science, etc.
+* ... and more per your imaginations or needs in your business application domains, e.g, bio-science, finance, IoT, etc.

 **The use-cases of this kind of VNC/noVNC docker container is just limited by your imaginations and your device or networking limitations.
-Virtually it's accessbile ubiquitously from Your smartphones, tablets, SurfacePro, Amazon Fire tablet, Chrome PC, Desktop, etc. (Hmmm! in theory, you can even use your Apple iWatch to use KNIME, Eclipse Photon, IntelliJ, etc. with any device can run HTML-5 Web Browsers!**
+Virtually it's accessbile ubiquitously from Your favorite smartphones, tablets, e.g., iPad, SurfacePro, Amazon Fire tablet, Chrome PC, Desktop PC, etc. (Hmmm! in theory, if you can read tiny screens, you can even use your Apple iWatch to use KNIME, Eclipse Photon, IntelliJ, etc. as long as it can display HTML-5 Web Browsers!**

 # REST Tools / Components
-The followings are available now for REST Development:
+The followings are available now for REST Development and more will be added either as default or optional under the "**./components**" directory:
 ```
 ./components
 ├── app-postman.sh